adonix-org/postrise/README.md

 }
 ```

-⚠️ An [`UnsupportedOperationException`](src/main/java/org/adonix/postrise/PostgresDataSourceNoRoles.java) will be thrown if attempting to acquire a connection with a given `ROLE`.
+⚠️ An [`UnsupportedOperationException`](src/main/java/org/adonix/postrise/PostgresDataSourceNoRoles.java) will then be thrown when attempting to acquire a connection with a given `ROLE`.

 ## 🛠️ Build